Frugal LivingFREE Ways To Supplement Your Food Supply

 Hunting On Farmland In Trade Of Food Supply

-Over the years my father-in-law got to know many farmers in the area many of whom grew vegetables and fruits to sell during the spring and summer months.
+Over the years, my father-in-law got to know many farmers in the area, who grew vegetables and fruits to sell during the spring and summer months.

-A couple of farmers, in particular, he became friends with over the years allowed him to barter his hunting services to help legally control the animal population on the farm.
+He became friends with a couple of farmers, in particular, over the years, which allowed him to barter his hunting services to help legally control the animal population on the farm.

-I’m certain this is why Mrs. CBB feels so strongly about getting our son out for nature trail walks to explore what Ontario has to offer plus picking fruits at the local farms.
+I’m certain this is why Mrs. CBB feels so strongly about getting our son out for nature trail walks to explore what Ontario offers, plus picking fruits at the local farms.

-Just recently we picked strawberries and he had a blast doing so.
+We recently picked strawberries, and he had a blast doing so.

-Get to know the egg farmers and pork farmers in your area and you may be able to barter your services for free eggs and bacon.
+Get to know the egg and pork farmers in your area, and you may be able to barter your services for free eggs and bacon.

 A friend of ours who owns Ontario farmland supplements their food supply by trading their goods with other farmers in the area.